Eqlid: Geography

 Eqlid is 22 km west of the Expressway between Isfahan and Shiraz.
 It is close to the mountain chain of Zagros and has one of the highest elevations (a mountain peak known as Bel) among Iran cities (2250 meters).

 It is also close to the desert city of Abarqu, making it a city in the border of high mountain and desert.
 It has a dry and cold weather, and some of its mountain peaks are covered by snow throughout the year.
 It is an agriculture city and its main products are wheat, barley, potato and fruits like grapes, walnut, apple, and pear.
 Its main road is Emam Khomeini Boulevard.

+Climate

+Eqlid has a hot-summer Mediterranean climate (Csa) according to the Köppen climate classification.